PlayEveryWare/eos_plugin_for_unity/readme.md

 <br />

 1. Download the latest release tarball, ```"com.playeveryware.eos-[version].tgz"``` [here](https://github.com/PlayEveryWare/eos_plugin_for_unity/releases).
-    > ❗ If one uses the source download it will be missing all the git-lfs files (i.e. binaries, dynamic libraries).
+    > :heavy_exclamation_mark: If one uses the source download it will be missing all the git-lfs files (i.e. binaries, dynamic libraries).

 2. Move the downloaded tarball into your project folder, but outside of the ```Assets``` folder.